kerouanton/dock-squeezebox/README.md

 * boot2docker :
   - nothing special, it works quite well.
 For this, I tried several solutions, including Vagrant and Ansible, but the only solution I found efficient is with docker-machine, which natively supports vsphere (i.e. without paying a license and/or needing to pay for a full vSphere license).
+  - Update: I realized it works quite well on a 60-day ESXi trial.
+But once you activate the *free* license, you're caught.
+It doesn't work any more... ;-(

 * squeezebox-smb:
   - mounting a CIFS share within a docker container needs special rights when running the container.